oracle/terraform-provider-oci/website/docs/d/load_balancer_backends.html.markdown

 The following attributes are exported:

 * `backup` - Whether the load balancer should treat this server as a backup unit.
 If `true`, the load balancer forwards no ingress traffic to this backend server unless all other backend servers not marked as "backup" fail the health check policy.

+	**Note:** You cannot add a backend server marked as `backup` to a backend set that uses the IP Hash policy.

 	Example: `false`
 * `drain` - Whether the load balancer should drain this server.
 Servers marked "drain" receive no new incoming traffic.
 Example: `false`
 * `ip_address` - The IP address of the backend server.
 Example: `10.0.0.3`
 * `name` - A read-only field showing the IP address and port that uniquely identify this backend server in the backend set.
 Example: `10.0.0.3:8080`